pivotal/docs-tap/scst-scan/install-scst-scan.hbs.md

 This topic describes how you can install Supply Chain Security Tools - Scan from the Tanzu Application Platform package repository.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install SCST - Scan.
-For information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md).
+For information about profiles, see [Components and installation profiles](../about-package-profiles.hbs.md).

 ## <a id='scst-scan-prereqs'></a> Prerequisites